ricks03/TotalHost/README.md

 Stars! (https://en.wikipedia.org/wiki/Stars!) is a classic, turn-based, space-based 4X game, written for Windows, and originally designed to play hostseat or PBEM.

-TotalHost, much like AutoHost, is a web-based interface for Stars! game and turn-management.
+TotalHost (TH), much like AutoHost, is a web-based interface for Stars! game and turn-management.
 TH builds off the concept of AutoHost, but adds a number of features such as:
 - Web-based game creation
 - More options for host, player and game management & turn generation
 - A player-pause system, permitting regulation of player pauses, much like timeouts in sports
-- Configurable player inactivation (and setting to AI)
+- Configurable player inactivation (and setting to Housekeeping AI)
 - The ability to download the game history (to better recreate the .H file, view in retrospect, and/or recover from system failure)
 - Storage and viewing of race files
 - The ability to reset a dropped player's Stars! password
 - Detecting some of the common Stars! code bugs, and warning (or even correcting) for them.
-- Removing information about other players stored in the turn files.
+- Cleaning/Removing information about other players stored in the turn files.

 There are also standalone utilities (generally named stars*.pl) for resetting a password, viewing race and ship design information, extracting player messages in .X|.M files, creating movies from completed games, graphing resources, and the ability to clean some of the shared data from individual player .M files, fixing known Stars! bugs, and changing AI status.
-These are/were developed generally as precursors to functionality added to TotalHost.
+These are/were developed generally as precursors to adding functionality to TotalHost.

 For simplicity, the entire implementation is on a Windows VM running Apache, and ODBC calls to an Access database.
 The entire implementation is in Perl (except some Java for the movie-generating code).